 In recent years many faculty members have discussed faculty responsibility in different committees with much good will, but none of these groups has produced a statement that has authority for the faculty as a whole.
 The current Handbook for Faculty and Academic Administrators offers a brief statement on Faculty Responsibility that was issued by the Office of the Provost in 1980 (pp. 40-41).
 The time has come to revise and amplify that statement.
-In particular, this committee should be directed to define standards of faculty conduct in the classroom that safeguard academic freedom while at the same time acknowledging the faculty's central role in the promotion of civility in the University.
+In particular, this committee should be directed to consider the standards that define a faculty member's responsibility to respect the rights and dignity of others, standards that safeguard academic freedom while acknowledging the faculty's central role in the promotion of civility in the University.
 We urge this committee to present its final report to the Provost by April 1995.
-By June 1994 a mechanism should be developed to apply in the interim period, to incidents that would be covered by the former Racial Harassment Policy.
+By June 1994 a mechanism should be developed to apply, in the interim period, to incidents that would be covered by the former Racial Harassment Policy.

-B.2.
+B. 2.
 The Provost and deans of schools should take steps to encourage faculty members to take a more active part in the life of the campus, particularly in activities that are conducive to building community, respect, and cooperation.
 In addition to teaching and research, this aspect of faculty performance should be considered in all salary and promotion decisions.